Manifestly/manifestly.github.io/source/2014-10-20-our-weekly-review-checklist.html.markdown

 For our weekly review, we look at the google document of blog ideas, add any if we think of them, and then look at the blog to check when the last post was published as well as any comments.
 Our goal is 1-2 posts per month as features are released or we have something to share, like <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">this checklist</a>.

 ## HootSuite
 We use <a href="http://hootsuite.com">HootSuite</a> for Twitter.
-Most of our interaction on Twitter is with the Mac App, but for <b>scheduled tweets</b> especially, we use HootStuite.
+Most of our interaction on Twitter is with the Mac App, but for <b>scheduled tweets</b> especially, we use HootSuite.

 During our Monday review, we look at recent mentions and Twitter conversations as well as how long it has been since we last tweeted.